Pistachio Raspberry Macarons

 - In a small saucepan bring heavy whipping cream to simmer.
 Do not boil!

-- Pour the hot heavy cream over the chocolate in 2-3 parts.
-With the help of a rubber spatula keep mixing fast and pressing down as you add the cream.
+- Pour the hot, heavy cream over the chocolate in 2-3 parts.
+With the help of a rubber spatula, keep mixing fast and pressing down as you add the cream.

 - Add pistachio paste.

-- Emulsify mixture with hand blender.
+- Emulsify the mixture with an immersion blender.

 - Add salt and chopped pistachios.